 Support and supervision

-There is significant individual support available through the extended course team consisting of Phil McCash (Warwick), Gill Frigerio (Warwick) AGCAS Learning Team.
+There is significant individual support available through the extended course team consisting of Dr Phil McCash, Gill Frigerio, Ian Day, Dr John Gough (all Warwick staff) and the AGCAS Learning Team.

 The University's standard entrance requirement is an undergraduate degree graded at 2:2 or above*.
 The course is designed for applicants who are working in a higher education careers environment and able to produce written work of a good standard.